jborean93/ProcessEx/docs/en-US/New-StartupInfo.md

 ### -Desktop
 The name of the Windows Desktop or both the Windows Desktop and Station (`station\desktop`) for the new process.
 If not set then it defaults to the current station and desktop.
+Spawning a process on another station is not thread safe as the process of granting rights to the user must swap the current process station to the target one to access the desktop specified.

 ```yaml
 Type: String